SuperSandro2000/nixpkgs-review-checks/README.md

 - Sort build failures by failing on master and new failing via hydra-check
 - Run nixpkgs-hammering, filter warnings and add them to the report
 - Automatically upload logs on build failures to termbin
-- check binaries and shared objects for missing objects and left over debugging symbols
+- Check binaries and shared objects for missing objects and left over debugging symbols
+- Block the review shell from closing if there are unstaged changes in nixpkgs
+- Filter empty reports and non usefull reports for certain people

 ## Installation